TempeHS/2024IST_Michael.L_The-Scavenger/README.md

 # User Documentation

+## How to Download the game
+To download the game, go to the 'releases' tab on the right and download the .zip file.
+After downloading, Extract it, and there you go!

 ## How to play the game
 On keyboard, the player can use the A & D keys to move to the left or the right ( A to the left, D to the right).
 The space-bar, when pressed, will allow the player to jump in the air, an the LEFT MOUSE button will swing the players sword, damaging any enemies in its radius.